yclas/guides/docs/Security-two-step-sms-authentication.md

 2. He/She chooses to login with a phone number and enters his/her number.
 3. If the number is valid and a profile account with that phone number is found, we send them a code.
 4. The user enters the code.
-5. If the code is valid, the user is successfully logged in!
+5. If the code is valid, the user is successfully logged in.